WPBeginner

 Name your Constant Contact email list

-You’re done creating your list people can subscribe to.
 The next step is to add an email subscription form to your WordPress website where your readers can sign up.

 For more details on setting up your email list, see our guide on how to add email subscriptions to your WordPress blog.

-Add Subscribers To Your Email List with WPForms
+Add Subscribers to Your Email List With WPForms

 While Constant Contact comes with an email signup form builder, the fastest way to get started is to use the WPForms.
 It integrates seamlessly with Constant Contact to set up an optin form easily.

-Note: There is also a free version called WPForms Lite, which includes Constant Contact support but it has limited features.
+Note: There is also a free version called WPForms Lite, which includes Constant Contact support but has limited features.

 You’ll see a sample newsletter signup form inside the form builder interface.